Supersheep50/hey-look-listen-quiz/README.md

 - Background photo and Logo not showing up on live page - fixed by removing a / from my img tags in the html.
 - Lighthouse testing score was slow.
 Converted photos to Webp and greatly improved score.
 - Lighthouse testing showed accessiblity was slow.
 Added the correct amount of alt tags.
+- Got feedback that 60 seconds to do the quiz was too hard.
+Changed to 120 seconds.
+- Timer didn't finish after quiz ended.
+Hitting Play Again would cause two timers to run at the same time.

 ### Unfixed Bugs